Killer robots aren’t science fiction. A push to ban them is growing

 The United States argues that existing international laws are sufficient and that banning autonomous weapons technology would be premature.
 The chief US delegate to the conference, Joshua Dorosin, proposed a nonbinding “code of conduct” for use of killer robots — an idea that disarmament advocates dismissed as a delaying tactic.

-The US military has invested heavily in AI, working with the biggest defence contractors, including Lockheed Martin, Boeing, Raytheon and Northrop Grumman.
-The work has included projects to develop long-range missiles that detect moving targets based on radio frequency, swarm drones that can identify and attack a target, and automated missile defence systems, according to research by opponents of the weapons systems.
+The US military has invested heavily in AI, working with the biggest defense contractors, including Lockheed Martin, Boeing, Raytheon and Northrop Grumman.
+The work has included projects to develop long-range missiles that detect moving targets based on radio frequency, swarm drones that can identify and attack a target, and automated missile defense systems, according to research by opponents of the weapons systems.

 “It’s very hard to get a sense of what another country is doing,” said Verbruggen, who is working toward a doctorate on the topic.
 “There is a lot of uncertainty and that drives military innovation.”